Enum textwrap::core::WrapAlgorithm

 FirstFit,

-Expand description
+}Expand description

 Wrapping algorithms.

-After a text has been broken into Fragment
+After a text has been broken into Fragments, the one now has

 to decide how to break the fragments into lines.
 The simplest

-algorithm for this is implemented by wrap_first_fit
+algorithm for this is implemented by wrap_first_fit: it uses

 no look-ahead and simply adds fragments to the line as long as